Azure/AKS-DevSecOps-Workshop/docs/modules/Module5/index.md

 In this module you will learn how to operate and monitor Azure Kubernetes Service.
 You will learn about [Container Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-overview), [Defender for Containers](https://learn.microsoft.com/en-us/azure/defender-for-cloud/defender-for-containers-introduction), and [Sentinel](https://learn.microsoft.com/en-us/azure/sentinel/overview).

 ## Container Insights
-Container insights is a feature designed to monitor the performance of container workloads deployed to the cloud.
+Container Insights is a feature designed to monitor the performance of container workloads deployed to the cloud.
 It gives you performance visibility by collecting memory and processor metrics from controllers, nodes, and containers that are available in Kubernetes through the Metrics API.
 After you enable monitoring from Kubernetes clusters, metrics and Container logs are automatically collected for you through a containerized version of the Log Analytics agent for Linux.
 Metrics are sent to the [metrics database in Azure Monitor](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/data-platform-metrics).
 Log data is sent to your [Log Analytics workspace](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/log-analytics-workspace-overview).

 ### Enable Container Insights
-Container insights is designed to store its data in a [Log Analytics workspace](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/log-analytics-workspace-overview).
+Container Insights is designed to store its data in a [Log Analytics workspace](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/log-analytics-workspace-overview).
 You can let the enablement process create a Log Analytics workspace for this purpose, or if you already have a workspace, you can use that one.
 See [Designing your Azure Monitor Logs deployment](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/workspace-design) to learn more about best practices for Log Analytics.

 Here, let's begin by creating a Log Analytics workspace in order to support Container Insights.
 Right now, we will do this using the Azure CLI.
 Later, we will augment our Bicep templates in order to perform this same work.